sunder11/Chunklings/README.md

 set "source_folder=C:\AI\Copypdf"<br>
 set "target_folder=C:\AI\2"

+Thanks to OpenAI gpt-4.5-preview-2025-02-27 for helping me do it (or I should say for writing the code for about $5.00).<br><br>

 **XportEmailsFromPst:**  Use These Windows Utilities to extract your emails from your outlook@example.com.pst file and convert them to html.

 All the credit to: